emissions-api/emissions-api/docs/source/installation.rst

 Emissions API relies on a few C libraries.
 To be able to build the python bindings for these libraries, we first need to install a few development libraries::

-   %> dnf install gcc python3-devel libpq-devel libcurl-devel
+   %> dnf install gcc python3-devel libpq-devel

 All other dependencies can easily be installed using pip.
 For this we use a virtual environment to avoid installing local dependencies globally in the system.